meanbee/docker-magento2/README.md

 ## Implementation Notes

 * In order to achieve a sane environment for executing commands in, a `docker-environment` script is included as the `ENTRYPOINT` in the container.

+## xdebug Usage

+To enable xdebug, you will need to toggle the `PHP_ENABLE_XDEBUG` environment variable to `true` in `global.env`.
+Then when using docker-compose you will need to restart the fpm container using `docker-compose up -d`, or stopping and starting the container.

 ## Credits